lucasrdrgs/CSAESCrypt/README.md

-### Read me
+### Disclaimer

-Please don't distribute this without crediting the developer, unless misuse it (don't misuse it by the way).
-The developer is not responsible for misuse of the application.
+The developer doesn't take any responsibility for misuse of this application (aka you can't sue me).